In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 What do you do then?

-The good news is that even if you are new to the industry, you still have a lot of experience to call upon.
+The good news is that even if you are new to the industry, you still have much experience to call upon.

 If you’ve been a personal training client, you’ve seen first what the job entails.

-Think about the things your trainer did with you and how they made you feel.
+Think about what your trainer did with you and how they made you feel.

-Similarly, if you’ve been a member of a gym or even worked out at home, you still have lots of valuable experience you can call on.
+Similarly, if you’ve been a gym member or even worked out at home, you still have lots of valuable experience you can call on.

 After all, you trained yourself!